The Players To Watch Out For In The 2019 NBA Playoffs

 Oklahoma City Thunders

-Just earlier this week, it looked as if OKC was out of the game after they experienced a 13-point deficit against the Houston Rockets.
+In the post-Playoff courts, it looked as if OKC was out of the game after they experienced a 13-point deficit against the Houston Rockets.
 But hey, the team was nowhere near finished and pulled together a 15-0 run midway through the last period—a big part of which was Paul George and Russell Westbrook’s doing.

 Together, the two seem to be capable of the impossible.
 A clear example of which is the play they put together with just 9.4 seconds left on the aforementioned game.
 With the ball in Westbrook’s hands again after a pass to Steven Adams, Brodie dribbled to the wing and spotted George in the corner.
 Simple, effective and might just be the biggest proof of why the Thunder Boys shouldn’t be missed at the Playoffs.